compmem/smile/docs/how_to_smile.rst

 the hardest part about coding an experiment would be the stimulus list generation.
 Through SMILE, we have developed a state machine interface between the experimenter and Kivy, a python library that specializes in creating and displaying stimulus on the screen in the form of widgets.
-With Smile, you are able to build a Psychology experiment without the hassle of handling any of the timing, the logging of data, or the presenting of stimulus.
+With SMILE, you are able to build a Psychology experiment without the hassle of handling any of the timing, the logging of data, or the presenting of stimulus.
 SMILE is considered to be a hierarchical state machine.
 This is because all of the states in